-One of the first NFT projects that gained significant traction was CryptoKitties, a game built on Ethereum that allows players to collect, breed, and exchange virtual cats.
+One of the first NFT projects to gain significant traction was CryptoKitties, a game built on Ethereum that allows players to collect, breed, and exchange virtual cats.

 Each CryptoKitty can have a combination of several different properties, such as age, breed, or color.
 As such, each of them is unique, and they can’t be interchanged with each other.
-Also, they are indivisible, meaning that there’s no way to divide a CryptoKitty token to divisible parts (such as the gwei
+Also, they are indivisible, meaning that there’s no way to divide a CryptoKitty token into smaller parts (such as the gwei

-While a topic of controversy, CryptoKitties is an entertaining early example of a blockchain use case
+CryptoKitties is an early example of a blockchain use case

 that isn’t a currency, but something used for recreation and leisure.
 Collectively, these virtual cats moved millions of dollars, and some of the rare units were sold for hundreds of thousands of dollars each.

 Many different projects already use NFTs as collectible and tradable items.
 Let’s go through a selection of some of the most popular ones.